Purdue has qualified for the NCAA Championships seven times in program history.

-Laura Glitz enters her sixth year at Purdue and has already reached unprecedented success.
-Glitz led the Boilermakers to their first Big Ten Tournament Title in program history in 2012 following the best conference conclusion since 1998 with a third place Big Ten finish in 2011.
+Laura Glitz enters her seventh year at Purdue and has already reached unprecedented success.
+Glitz led the Boilermakers to their first Big Ten Tournament title in program history in 2012 following the best conference conclusion since 1998 with a third place Big Ten finish in 2011.
+She also has led the team to back-to-back 18 win seasons in 2012 and 2013, the most wins in a single season in program history.

 The 2012 Boilermakers were led by senior Jennifer Rabot, a member of Glitz's inaugural recruiting class.
 Under Glitz's direction, Rabot held down the top singles spot and finished her career as the all-time winningest doubles player in program history.
 Rabot and Mara Schmidt had the second most wins as a doubles team in program history.